 - Paperback ISBN:

-Dr. Abhinav Kumar Singh is a lecturer at the University of Lincoln and a Visiting Researcher at Imperial College London (ICL).
+Dr. Abhinav Kumar Singh is a lecturer of Power Systems at the School of Electronics and Computer Science, University of Southampton.
 He received his PhD from ICL in 2015.
 He is a recipient of the prestigious EPSRC Doctoral Prize Fellowship and IEEE Power and Energy Society Working Group Award for his contributions to power system modeling, estimation and control.
 Dr. Singh is a Member of IEEE and in this capacity has contributed to two Task Force reports, chaired sessions and presented tutorials.

 Dr. Bikash C. Pal is a professor of power systems at ICL.
 He has published approximately 80 IEEE Transactions papers and coauthored two books.
 Professor Pal is a Fellow of the IEEE for his contributions to power system stability and control and is Series Editor of Elsevier’s Sustainable Energies.
 He previously served as Editor-in-Chief for IEEE Transactions on Sustainable Energy and IET Generation, Transmission and Distribution.